A contest opened to all students

 2025: a contest for students

-In 2025, InfraVision is organizing a competition inspired by the theme ‘The City as Network: Reimagining Urban Infrastructure.’
-Creative minds from various backgrounds – e.g. students of architecture, urban planning, engineering, complex systems, economics, public policy, computer science, etc. – will be invited to team up and join the contest.
+In 2025, InfraVision organized a competition inspired by the theme ‘The City as Network: Reimagining Urban Infrastructure.’
+Creative minds from various backgrounds – e.g. students of architecture, urban planning, engineering, complex systems, economics, public policy, computer science, etc. – were invited to team up and join the contest.

 A theme: the city as a network, reimagning urban infrastructure

-Participants will showcase their ideas to enhance a large infrastructure project over the next 30 years in a selection of cities with concrete proposals for design, planning, stakeholder engagement, technology and decarbonization, aiming to transform urban networks (transport, energy, telecommunication, waste and water management, etc.).
+Participants showcased their ideas to enhance a large infrastructure project over the next 30 years in a selection of cities with concrete proposals for design, planning, stakeholder engagement, technology and decarbonization, aiming to transform urban networks (transport, energy, telecommunication, waste and water management, etc.).

-Students will have the opportunity to tackle complex problems by applying their knowledge, skills, and imagination.
-They will receive valuable feedback from a jury of experts, led by architect Sadie Morgan (co-founder of drMM), and will include other recognized public figures, soon to be announced, helping the students raise their profile and establish industry contacts.
+Students had the opportunity to tackle complex problems by applying their knowledge, skills, and imagination.
+They received valuable feedback from a jury of experts, led by architect Sadie Morgan (co-founder of drMM), and other recognized public figures, (see above), helping the students raise their profile and establish industry contacts.

-• Applications will utilize a variety of formats to ensure wide dissemination and adaptability.
-Submissions will include a memo of 10 pages in word max. or of 30 slides describing the project’s vision and roadmap.
-Visual representations may be included, although they are optional: sketches, digital or physical models, diagrams, etc.
+• Applications utilized a variety of formats to ensure wide dissemination and adaptability.
+Submissions included a memo of 10 pages in word max. or of 30 slides describing the project’s vision and roadmap.
+Visual representations may have been included, although they were optional: sketches, digital or physical models, diagrams, etc.

-• Assessment criteria will emphasize design quality, ensuring functionality, and integration within the urban environment; sustainability, considering long-term environmental and social impact; innovation, reflecting creative solutions and the use of new technologies; and overall impact, evaluating contributions to urban connectivity and quality of life.
+• Assessment criteria emphasized design quality, ensuring functionality, and integration within the urban environment; sustainability, considering long-term environmental and social impact; innovation, reflecting creative solutions and the use of new technologies; and overall impact, evaluating contributions to urban connectivity and quality of life.

 01/04/2025